 After a four-day trial, the judge ordered Burns back to slavery as Phillips watched helplessly in the courtroom.
 He visited Burns in his cell.
 “Mr. Phillips,” Burns implored, “has everything been done for me that can be done?
 Must I go back?”

 Phillips replied, “Burns, there isn’t humanity, there isn’t justice enough here to save you; you must go back.”

 Richard Henry Dana, Jr., had pleaded in the courtroom for Burns’ freedom for 4-1/2 hours.
 For his efforts he was attacked by pro-slavery rioters.

-On June 2, Boston was placed under martial law.
+On June 2, the governor placed Boston under martial law.
 Anthony Burns was to be shipped back to Virginia.
 As guards prepared to march him to the ship, nearly 50,000 people lined the streets, held back by Marines and police officers.
 Storefronts were draped in black, and people hung out upper windows spitting on the soldiers as the crowd shrieked, ‘Shame!
 Shame!’
 Burns walked through the crowd with his head held high to the ship that would carry him back to Virginia.

-The sight of a solitary black man walking through the busiest street in Boston was not soon forgotten.
+Boston would long remember the sight of a solitary black man walking through a gauntlet of federal troops holding back crowds.
 President Franklin Pierce had hoped that stern enforcement of the Fugitive Slave Law would quell opposition to it.
-He miscalculated badly.
-The Boston slave riots intensified feelings against slavery in Massachusetts as the federal troops had seemed to place the commonwealth 'under the feet of Virginia.'
+But he miscalculated badly.
+The Boston slave riot intensified feelings against slavery in Massachusetts as the federal troops had seemed to place the commonwealth ‘under the feet of Virginia.’